carpentries-incubator/git-Rstudio-course/_episodes/03-changes.md

 ### Provide project info in README

 It is good practice to commit often, so you will do this a lot.
-Each commit should only contain changes related to a single problem/element/… Each commit is a snapshot of your project and the messages describe the new ste taken in your project.
+Each commit should only contain changes related to a single problem/element/… Each commit is a snapshot of your project and the messages describe the new steps taken in your project.

 As documentation is crucial, providing some more information in the README.md file will help others (and yourself in a couple of months/years) to understand the aim of the project.
-Just as we adapted the  README.md file online earlier, we can do the same locally.
+Just as we adapted the `README.md` file online earlier, we can do the same locally.

-> ## Update the README of the project
+> ## Update the `README.md` of the project
 >
-> 1. Update the README.md inside Rstudio
+> 1. Update the `README.md` inside Rstudio
-> 2. Commit your changes
+> 2. Commit your changes in Rstudio
 {: .challenge}

-### Add new files
+## Project structure

-During a project, new files will be added to the project folder, which need to be version controlled as well.
-New directories and files can be added and committed, just like any other adaptation.
+During a project, new files are added to the project folder, which need to be version controlled as well.
+New directories and files can be added and committed, just as we did before.

 Remark that we aim to have a clean directory structure in our projects with the data, scripts and output figures separated, for example: